wolfol67755/01-tools/README.md

 	- On Github, create a pull request and merge it to master.
 	- Back on your computer, checkout `master`, and pull the changes to update your local copy.

+> Note: Since you'll be working on assignments together, it's a good idea to fork the official assignment repository, add your friend as a collaboratoer, and take it from there!

 > You should now know what it means if someone asks you: Can you please merge my PR into your master branch?